-As a born and bred Canberran, now living in nearby Queanbeyan, Juliana's interests have led her to pursue work and study in fire ecology, resource and environmental management, and agriculture.
+As a born and bred Canberran, and living in both Canberra and nearby Queanbeyan, Juliana's interests have led her to pursue work and study in fire ecology, resource and environmental management, and agriculture.
 Before undertaking and completing her studies at the ANU, Juliana's interests included working as a woolclasser and shed-hand in NSW and Qld, as a field-hand in the Bureau of Mineral Resources working on stromatolites, and picking avocadoes on a kibbutz in northern Israel.
 This was followed by working in the Australian Government Department of Agriculture (and former guises) on issues ranging from animal welfare, meat and livestock commodities, and vegetation policy.

 Juliana is a member of the Ecological Society of Australia and is president of the Australian Forest History Society.